CS222-UIUC/team-70-project/README.md

 To snapshot your requirements and push to git.

+## GIT HOOKS: IMPORTANT

+Please copy the "pre-commit" script into the .git/hooks directory of your repository to run the automated tests for backend.
+You may need to provide it with the permissions to run as an executable for your system.

 ## Optional to manually configure .venv:

 ### Manually install Django in .venv: